MicrosoftDocs/Viva/WorkplaceAnalytics/insights-in-outlook.md

 <!--
 1) Leave these paragraph tags intact.
 The H1 heading won't work without them.
 2) Note: We need to keep "layout: HubPage" in the metadata or else we get the TOC in the left pane.
-3) Working on how to remove the breadcrumbs pane
+3) Working on how to remove the breadcrumbs pane.
+Trying adding extendBreadcrumb: false -->
- -->
 </p>